mohsinali1990/QAU_R_Training/README.md

 # QAU_R_Training
-A quick guide to R programing.
+A quick beginner guide to R programing and GWAS analysis.